MIT-SPARK/FUSES/README.md

 Quickstart
 ----------

-This repository links installation instructions to compile and run FUSES on the CityScapes Dataset for Ubuntu 16.04.
+This repository links installation instructions to compile and run FUSES for Ubuntu 16.04.
+This repository provides an working example with Bonnet in the frontend.
 Note that you cannot run the entire pipeline with Bonnet on Mac due to TensorRT being unavaliable on Mac.
+However, you can switch to any other deep learning architectures.
+FUSES is an MRF inference algorithm and can work in conjunction with any network.

 Prerequisites (Find installation instructions below for all of the following):